 There is constant study on how to make the game safer, such as safer tackling techniques, better helmets and increased education on recognizing and proper protocol for concussions and other head injuries.
 This includes educating the coaching staff, trainers, players and parents.
 As a parent, allowing your child to play a contact sport and at what age to start is a personal decision that only you can make.

-If you are a loved one have received a traumatic brain injury or other sports injury that is due to the negligence of a person or organization or a faulty product, call the injury lawyers at Fellerman & Ciarimboli today.
+If you are a loved one have received a traumatic brain injury or other football injury or sports injury that is due to the negligence of a person or organization or a faulty product, call the injury lawyers at Fellerman & Ciarimboli today.
 Call our Philadelphia injury lawyers at 215-575-9237 or our Wilkes-injury lawyers at 570-714-HURT.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.